Jajecznik/Restaurant-Page-TOP-10/README.md

 # Restaurant-Page-TOP-10

 A simple Restaurant Page that is dynamically rendered.
+Use `npm run build` command to build the page.

 ## Assignment